Full disclosure: I’m actually a massive cheapskate.

 - ~$140

-Due to their imitation stacked heel and welt, the Lodge appears way more expensive than they actually aisre.
-To an untrained eye, this boot could pass for $300 shoes.
-Under normal circumstances, this would not be ideal but if you’re someone who rarely wears boots, this could be an excellent choice.
+Due to their imitation stacked heel and welt, the Lodge appears way more expensive than they actually are.
+To an untrained eye, the Lodge could well pass for $300 boots.

 This boot includes a moisture-wicking liner that will keep your feet dry.
 In addition to laces, the Lodge boot also comes with a side zip making it easy to take on and off.